f5devcentral/bigip_automation_examples/bigip/bigip_next/security/operations/scale-api-security/README.md

 //TODO: Add the config file to update
 ```

-Then we can take a look at the iRule we are going to apply by navigating to:
+Then we can take a look at the iRule we are going to apply by opening this [link](https://github.com/yoctoserge/bigip_automation_examples/blob/feature/scale-api-security/bigip/bigip_next/security/operations/scale-api-security/ata-ansible/templates/irule.tcl) or navigating to:

 ```bash
 bigip/bigip_next/security/operations/scale-api-security/ata-ansible/templates/irule.tcl